This website is organized into sections by tabs at the top of each page.

 - Mobile Apps that run on tablets and phones

-It is important to understand that iModel.js applications do not run on iModelHub.
-Instead, they can run anywhere else. iModel.js applications always work on a copy of an iModel in a briefcase, obtained from iModelHub, and process it locally, making them infinitely scalable.
+It is important to understand that iTwin.js applications do not run on iModelHub.
+Instead, they can run anywhere else. iTwin.js applications always work on a copy of an iModel, either a briefcase or checkpoint obtained from iModelHub, or a snapshot iModel created by an iTwin.js application, and process it locally.
+This makes them infinitely scalable.

 - hosted on any cloud service